Can Flip-Flops Cause Toe Pain?

 Most people who are knowledgeable about the different ways to maintain proper foot health likely know the dangers of wearing flip-flops.
 One of the often overlooked negative impacts that flip-flops can have on the feet is potential toe pain.
 There are many different reasons for this.
 Most importantly, flip-flops can make the toes scrunch up into abnormal contortions to keep the shoe from slipping off of the foot.
 An individual who wears flip-flops might also experience toe pain because wearing this kind of shoe makes one more susceptible to stubbing the toes.
 Lastly, flip-flops can cause toe pain because they ultimately offer next to no toe support or cushion.
 If you are concerned about preventing toe pain, contact a podiatrist today, especially if you typically wear flip-flops.

 Toe pain can disrupt your daily activities.
-If you have any concerns, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 What Causes Toe Pain?

 Most severe toe pain is caused due to a sports injury, trauma from dropping something heavy on the toe, or bumping into something rigid.
 Other problems can develop over time for various reasons.